Weekly Market Review – January 25, 2025

 Stock Markets

-All major U.S. stock indexes are up for the week.
-The Dow Jones Industrial Average (DJIA) rose by 1.27% while the Total Stock Market Index outperformed by climbing 1.65% for the week.
-The S&P 500 Index advanced by 1.45% which is not far from the technology-heavy Nasdaq Stock Market Composite’s 1.40% gain.
-The NYSE Composite Index rose by 1.81% with all Russell components up.
-The CBOE Volatility Index (VIX), the indicator of investor risk perception, also went up by 7.16%.
-The rising stock market is therefore viewed as accompanied by rising volatility risk.
+All major stock indexes advanced during the week.
+The 30-stock Dow Jones Industrial Average (DJIA) gained 1.96% while the Total Stock Market Index climbed by 2.17%.
+The broad S&P 500 Index went up by 1.68% and the technology-tracking Nasdaq Stock Market Composite added 1.73%.
+The NYSE Composite Index climbed by 2.43%.
+The CBOE Volatility Index (VIX), the gauge for investor risk perception, fell by 5.58%.

 U.S. Economy